Lemon Lavender Shortbread Cookies

 Lay the cutout cookies on a cookie sheet close together, but not touching.
 Shortbread cookies won’t spread much with baking, especially if you chill them first.

-Bake until they are just light brown in color.
+Bake the lemon lavender cookies until they are just light brown in color.
+They will continue to cook after you remove them from the oven.

 No, these are two different things.
 Short crust pastry is often made with none to little sugar and is intended to be crumbly.